coolcrowd/worker-service/api.md

 Scenario: The worker with the worker-id 15 has completed all calibrations and the worker-service decides that he can work on an creative-Task.
 So it returns the type ANSWER and all the relevant information about the experiment(title, description).
 The experiment has some pictures and some constraints, so additionally it also adds these.
 The worker-service also returns maxAnswersToGive, which specifies how many creative-answers for the worker are left.

-Expected Behaviour: The client is expected to render the title, description and the pictures.
+Expected Behavior: The client is expected to render the title, description and the pictures.
 Additionally the worker has to be warned about the constraints.
 The worker has now the chance to create up to maxAnswersToGive answers and the client should submit them via /answers.
 After submitting the client should call /next.

 ### next with type ANSWER  [GET]